Himanshu-00/Himanshu-00/README.md

 ---

 ## 🚀 Featured Projects:
 Feel free to explore the projects I've worked on.
-They reflect my skills in building applications, improving functionality, and implementing innovative solutions in the domains of **iOS development**, **AI**, and **Machine Learning**.
+They reflect my skills in building applications, improving functionality, and implementing innovative solutions in the domains of **AI**, and **Machine Learning**.